 The words were actually written by former Massachusetts State Senator Robert A. Hall.

-In fact, Coz went out of his way to issue a statement on September 9, 2011 about the email.
-The statement was titled, “If you got the BOGUS email, it’s time to hit DELETE!”
-The rest of his statement read:
+In fact, Cosby himself went out of his way to issue a statement on September 9, 2011 about the words wrongly attributed to him.
+The statement entitled, “If you got the BOGUS email, it’s time to hit DELETE!” reads in part:

 There’s an email floating around – entitled “I’m 76 and tired” – purportedly sent by me.
 I did not write the email, I did not send the email, I’m not 76, and I don’t subscribe to the ugly views expressed in the email.
 We are coming up to an important anniversary on Sunday, which is a day when we should all come together.
 Whoever wrote this email is not thinking about our country, or what is important.
 If you get the email, it’s time to hit DELETE.

-The 2013 incarnation of the “I’m Tired” speech lists his age as 83, though he is only 75 (born July 12, 1937).
+Recent incarnations of the “I’m Tired” speech lists his age as 83, although he is only 77 as of this writing (born July 12, 1937).
 Let’s take a look at the lengthy “I’m Tired” tirade often misattributed to Cosby:

 I’m 83.
 Except for brief period in the 50’s when I was doing my National Service, I’ve worked hard since I was 17.
 Except for some some serious health challenges, I put in 50-hour weeks, and didn’t call in sick in nearly 40 years.
 I made a reasonable salary, but I didn’t inherit my job or my income, and I worked to get where I am.
 Given the economy, it looks as though retirement was a bad idea, and I’m tired.
 Very tired.